marcelmoosbrugger/itprojectsbeginners/README.md

 - A good Tutorial with examples and flowcharts representing algorithms (Javatpoint) (http://www.javatpoint.com/java-tutorial)
 - Java ist auch eine Insel von Christian Ullenboom: Das umfassende Handbuch (Deutsch) (http://openbook.rheinwerk-verlag.de/javainsel9/index.htm#_top)
 - Introduction to Programming in Java: a textbook for a first course in computer science for the next generation of scientists and engineers (http://introcs.cs.princeton.edu/java/home/)
+- Java tutorial for beginners with examples: This tutorial would help you learn java like a pro. (http://beginnersbook.com/java-tutorial-for-beginners-with-examples/)